iankuik1/Portfolio/README.md

 # Portfolio
 ## A few of my projects throughout my university career!
-Feel free to look at releases for downloadable packages of my projects or videos for embedded projects.
+Feel free to look at my projects.
+How to start instructions will be in their associated readMes.
+Thanks!